Register now on our Crowd Rise page and create your own virtual lemonade stand. Start making a difference today!

 In 2014, individuals, families and businesses from across the United States made Lemonade for Livy a reality.
 We came together in a unified effort to raise funding for epilepsy research.
 Click here to see what we were able to accomplish and the project we helped fund.
 In 2015, our goal is to help the Epilepsy Foundation award multiple grants.
 Please join us in and the millions of families who no longer accept losing another moment to epilepsy.
 We want to bring the WORLD together to make a stand against epilepsy!

-Guidelines to make your event successful (graphics downloads are available in the "Hold your stand" section):
+Guidelines to make your event successful (graphics downloads are available in the "Hold your event" section below):

 Pick a date